Hiking the Kūlepeamoa Ridge Trail on Oʻahu

 Kūlepeamoa Ridge Trail

-This stretch is the hardest/ steepest part on the entire trail.
-It’s like doing a Koko Head just to leave Pia Valley.
+This stretch is the hardest/ steepest part on the entire trail, as I often compare it to Koko Head just to hike out of Pia Valley.

 Trailside ʻIlima